 What is Digital Transformation in Healthcare?

-Digital transformation in healthcare is making use of the latest technologies, methodologies, and processes to deliver sustainable value to patients, healthcare professionals, and healthcare organizations.
+Digital transformation in healthcare is making use of the latest technology stack, methodologies, and processes to deliver sustainable value to patients, healthcare professionals, and healthcare organizations.

-According to Deloitte’s recent study, around 92% of healthcare professionals & institutes achieved better performance from digital transformation.
+Additionally, a recent Deloitte study found that around 92% of healthcare professionals & institutes achieved better performance from digital transformation.

 But, if you’re still not convinced, let’s check out the benefits of digital transformation in healthcare for patients, healthcare institutes/organizations, and the healthcare industry as a whole.